ome/ansible-role-omero-web/README.md

 - `omero_web_system_uid`: OMERO.web system user ID (default automatic)
 - `omero_web_python3`: Use Python 3, default `false`

+Python 3 only parameters (unstable).
+- `omero_web_requirements`: List of required Python packages (must include omero-web!)
+- `omero_web_python_addons`: List of additional Python packages to be installed into virtualenv

 OMERO.web configuration.
 - `omero_web_config_set`: A dictionary of `config-key: value` which will be used for the initial OMERO.web configuration, default empty.